Configuring the UIS VPN on Ubuntu 20.04 LTS Desktop

 Install the StrongSwan packages

-sudo apt-get install -y strongswan libstrongswan-extra-plugins libstrongswan-standard-plugins libcharon-extra-plugins resolvconf
+sudo apt install -y strongswan libstrongswan-extra-plugins libstrongswan-standard-plugins libcharon-extra-plugins resolvconf

 VPN configuration file — ipsec.conf